 All departmental staff and volunteers are mandatory reporters under the Children, Young Persons and Their Families Act (1997) Act.

-All staff members and volunteers MUST make a report to Child Protection Services, or Gateway Services, when they believe or suspect, on reasonable grounds that a child is suffering, has suffered or is likely to suffer abuse or neglect in order to prevent the occurrence or further occurrences of the abuse or neglect.
+All staff members and volunteers MUST make a report directly to the Strong Families, Safe Kids Advice and Referral Line 1800 000 123 (ARL) or make an online notification when they believe or suspect, on reasonable grounds that a child is suffering, has suffered or is likely to suffer abuse or neglect in order to prevent the occurrence or further occurrences of the abuse or neglect.